 - 2.c.
 All Certificates of Deposit shall mature no later than one (1) year from the date of investment and Governmental Instruments shall mature no later than five (5) years from the date of investment. - 3.
 No investment shall be made pursuant to the provisions of Government Code Section 53601.1. in financial futures or financial option contracts without the prior approval of the Board of Directors.
 Only a Primary Government Securities Dealer shall be used for the purchase of Agency Obligations. - 3.a.
-No Investments shall be made in stocks or holdings of companies which manufacture or sell tobacco products, or securities of companies in the soft drink or restaurant industries. - 3.b.
+No Investments shall be made in stocks or holdings of companies which manufacture or sell tobacco products and firearms, or securities of companies in the soft drink, restaurant, alcohol, or cannabis industries. - 3.b.
 A list of investments will be submitted to the Board of Directors on a quarterly basis indicating type, purchase and maturity dates, rate, amount, fund, and percentages. - 3.c.
 A committee of the Board of Directors shall meet no less than on a quarterly basis with staff and District consultants to review District investments, to appraise market conditions, and report to the Board of Directors.

-State of California Government Code Section 53646 Desert Healthcare District Resolution No. 20-04
+State of California Government Code Section 53646 Desert Healthcare District Resolution No. 22-13

 POLICY TITLE: BUDGET PREPARATION

 POLICY NUMBER: FIN-04

-COMMITTEE APPROVAL: 06-17-2020
+COMMITTEE APPROVAL: 03-15-2022

-BOARD APPROVAL: 06-23-2020
+BOARD APPROVAL: 03-22-2022